 a part of our American culture – the inherent desire that we all be judged not by the color of our skin, but the content of our character.

-More than 50 years after his death, Dr. King’s Dream, for many Americans, continues to be an important aspiration and is a guidepost on the road to the way things “should be.”
-The desire to create a more equitable America is a goal to which all of us can work and ascribe.
-In the quest for this goal, we move ourselves and our society closer to achieving that Dream and creating a nation living up to its creed of brotherhood and freedom.
+More than 50 years after his death, Dr. King’s dream, for many Americans, continues to be an important aspiration and is a guidepost on the road to the way things “should be.”
+The desire to create a more equitable America is a goal towards which all of us can work and ascribe.
+In the quest for this goal, we move ourselves and our society closer to achieving that dream and creating a nation living up to its creed of brotherhood and freedom.

-While ending racial prejudice was inherently important, Dr. King saw this as only the first step in a longer form process.
-The following steps were aimed at further addressing inequalities that kept people from accessing the things that would not just make them more equal, but also lay a groundwork for their success.
+While ending racial prejudice was inherently important, Dr. King saw this as only the first step in a longer-form process.
+The following steps were aimed at further addressing inequalities that kept people from accessing the things that would not just make them more equal, but also lay the groundwork for their success.

 “Our brothers and sisters are poverty stricken, unable to gain the basic necessities of life …Some of them are Mexican Americans.
 Some of them are Indians.
 Some are Puerto Ricans.
 Some are Appalachian whites.
 The vast majority are Negroes in proportion to their size in the population … Now there is nothing new about poverty.
 It’s been with us for years and centuries.
 What is new at this point though, is that we now have the resources, we now have the skills, we now have the techniques to get rid of poverty.
 And the question is whether our nation has the will.”